 Secondary bone cancer is when a cancer has spread to the bones from where it started.
-Find out about symptoms and tests.

 The secondary cancer is made of the same type of cells as the primary cancer.

 So, if your cancer started in your lung and has spread to your bones, the areas of cancer in the bone are made up of lung cancer cells.